Cally99/scaffold/README.md

 ## Migrating the database

-With an environment running, to actually execute the database migration:
+With the development environment running, to actually execute the database migration:

 ```shell
 > make migrate-db